Pretty-SFOS/opal/snippets/opal-render-icons.md

 ## How to use the script

+You can use the [opal-render-icons-example.sh] script to quickly get you started.

 The [opal-render-icons.sh] script has to be "sourced" from your own rendering script, where you define what will be rendered.